IC 357 - Barred Spiral Galaxy in Taurus

-IC 357 - Barred Spiral Galaxy morphological classification
+IC 357 - Barred Spiral Galaxy in Taurus morphological classification

-IC 357 - Barred Spiral Galaxy is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 357 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 357 - Barred Spiral Galaxy in Taurus is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 357 - Barred Spiral Galaxy in Taurus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 357

 Celestial coordinates for the J2000 equinox of IC 357 are provided in the following table:

 The simplified sky charts below show the position of IC 357 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.